Gantoku Line

-The Gantoku Line (岩徳線, Gantoku-sen) is a 43.7 km railway line operated by West Japan Railway Company (JR West) in western Japan, connecting Iwakuni Station in Iwakuni, Yamaguchi, and Kushigahama Station in Shūnan, Yamaguchi.
-The line was originally built as a more direct route between its termini than the original Sanyo Main Line (see History section below) and the Sanyo Shinkansen is more closely aligned to this line than the Sanyo Main Line in this section.
+The Gantoku Line (岩徳線, Gantoku-sen) is a 43.7 km railway line operated by West Japan Railway Company (JR West) in Yamaguchi Prefecture, connecting Iwakuni Station in Iwakuni and Kushigahama Station in Shūnan.
+The line was originally built as a more direct route between its termini than the original San'yō Main Line (see History section below).
+The San'yō Shinkansen more closely follows this line's route than that of the San'yō Main Line between the same two terminal stations.

 Operations

-Trains operating on this line continue from Kushigahama Station to Tokuyama Station on the Sanyo Main Line.
+Trains operating on this line continue from Kushigahama Station to Tokuyama Station on the San'yō Main Line.